cristianlacey/data-based-dissipation-rates/README.md

 - C. E. Lacey, S. Sundaresan, M. E. Mueller, Data-based instantaneous conditional progress variable dissipation rate modeling for turbulent premixed combustion, Combustion and Flame 250 (2023) submitted.

-If you use the DNN model in any published work, we kindly ask you to cite this paper.
+We kindly ask that you cite the paper in any published work incorporating this DNN model.

 ## DNN Model Input Features